 - F. Window Signs.
 Window signs are subject to the following standards: - 1.
 Maximum Number.
-One per tenant space. - 2.
+One per tenant spacewindow. - 2.
 Location.
 Ground floor window area. - 3.
 Window Transparency.
 A minimum 75 percent of the window shall be transparent and free of signage features.
-Signage inside the building is not allowed within four feet of the window. - G. Roof Signs.
+Signage inside the building is not allowed within four three feet of the window. - G. Roof Signs.
 Roof signs are subject to the following standards: - 1.
 Maximum Number.
 One per building. - 2.
 Maximum Sign Area Per Sign. - a.
-Buildings less than five stories in height.
+Buildings Lless than Five 3Stories in 4Height.
 300 square feet. - b.
-Buildings five stories in height or taller.
+Buildings Ffive Stories in Hheight or tTaller.
 500 square feet.